anastasiavepreva/rock-inhibitors-glaucoma/README.md

 ### DrugFlow

 DrugFlow is used without modification from the upstream repository.
 No patch is needed.
+See `methods/README_DrugFlow.md` for detailed instructions.

 ```bash
 cd methods/drugflow